-3.1.
-Evolution and environment
+1.3.1 Evolution and environment

 Most forms of galaxy activity (star formation, AGN, winds, mergers, etc.) appear to have peaked in the redshift range of z = 1 - 5 with a steady decline thereafter (Lilly et al 1996; Hopkins & Beacom 2006).
-Within the $\Lambda$ CDM paradigm of an evolving hierarchy, galaxies must have been smaller in the past, and this appears to be supported by extremely deep imaging from the HST (Bouwens & Illingworth 2007).
+Within the ACDM paradigm of an evolving hierarchy, galaxies must have been smaller in the past, and this appears to be supported by extremely deep imaging from the HST (Bouwens & Illingworth 2007).
 Galaxies were certainly more complex in character, with higher levels of asymmetry, clumpiness and internal velocity dispersion measured in the gas (Genzel et al 2006; Law et al 2007; Förster-Schreiber et al 2009).
 From a detailed study of the Hubble Ultra Deep Field, Elmegreen et al (2005) identify four main classes of galaxy morphology: 'chains,' 'clump clusters,' 'doubles' and 'tadpoles.'
 Out of this mess emerged modern-day disk galaxies which account for roughly half of the total stellar mass today (Driver et al 2007; Bower et al 2006).
 While well formed disks are a relatively modern phenomenon, there are occasional discoveries of 'normal'-looking disk galaxies at early times, in particular, a grand-design spiral recently discovered at $z \approx 2.18$ (Law et al 2012).

 One of the most discernible aspects of evolution is the phenomenon of 'downsizing' over cosmic time (for an updated discussion, see Fontanot et al 2009).
-Before 2000, it was assumed that, in a hierarchy, small things form first, and larger objects appear through a process of merging of smaller systems (e.g. Fig. 1).
+Before 2000, it was assumed that, in a hierarchy, small things form first, and larger objects appear through a process of merging of smaller systems (e.g. Fig. 1.1).
 In fact, with the benefit of hindsight, it was clear even in the 1960s that something was amiss.
 A large fraction of the most massive galaxies today are very old, red and dead (de Vaucouleurs 1961), whereas most low-mass systems show evidence of ongoing star formation.
 We now know that ellipticals have higher metallicities (Faber 1973) and enhanced $\alpha$ /Fe ratios (Ziegler et al 2005), consistent with the idea that massive red galaxies inhabit dense cluster regions where much of the activity took place at early times ( $z \gtrsim 1$ ; Gonzalez et al 2011; Robertson et al 2010).
-Presumably all of the smaller building blocks with active star formation that likely filled the early universe have mostly been swept up in dense regions.
+Presumably all of the smaller building blocks with active star formation that likely filled the early Universe have mostly been swept up in dense regions.

 We can look at this evolution in another way.
-Galaxy distributions in colour space (e.g. q-r) show a bimodal
+Galaxy distributions in colour space (e.g. g-r) show a bimodal distribution where the details are strongly dependent on environment (Strateva et al 2001; Blanton et al 2003; Baldry et al 2004).
+The 'blue sequence' is dominated by disks with ongoing

-&lt;sup>7 This is reminiscent of the early Solar System when proto-fragments left over from planet formation bombarded the Earth and Moon (Late Heavy Bombardment) giving rise to the familiar 'face in the moon' around 4 Gyr ago.
+$^7$ This is reminiscent of the early Solar System when proto-fragments left over from planet formation bombarded the Earth and Moon (Late Heavy Bombardment) giving rise to the familiar 'face in the moon' around 4 Gyr ago.

-FIG. 5.- (Left) A schematic of the inner workings of a galaxy (adapted from Mo et al (2010)).
-(Right) An illustration of the manifest complexities involved in galaxy studies.
+Fig. 1.5 (Upper) A schematic of the inner workings of a galaxy (adapted from Mo et al (2010)).
+(Lower) An illustration of the manifest complexities involved in galaxy studies.
 The simple model is distributed across large-scale structure (RA, redshift) identified in Stripe 82 from the Sloan Galaxy Redshift survey.
 The size of the schematic is proportional to a galaxy's halo mass.
 Model galaxies are distributed across a wide range of density contrast.
 Gas may be entering or leaving the galaxy, or a combination of both, or there may be no inflow or outflow (e.g. ram pressure stripping).
 Our goal is to understand the inner workings of galaxies across all environments and through cosmic time.